 Many communities considering new or expanded water systems are faced with choices about where they get their water.
-In some cases, communities have a choice of building something new or relying on existing facilities which may be owned and under the control of someone else.
-The “new” option often wins out, leaving small systems with an exciting new asset that ends being considerably more expensive for their customers than if they had figured out a way to tap into existing available capacity.
-The decision to go with something new can often be traced to a financial analysis or feasibility study that shows that the new option is a good investment compared to tapping into existing resources that they will not be able to control.
-We have dusted off many financial analyses that helped convince a community to build something new, and have found that the justification was founded on flawed assumptions (see Myth 3 and 4).
+Sometimes, communities have a choice of building something new or relying on existing facilities that may be owned and under the control of someone else.
+The “new” option often wins.
+This leaves small systems with a new asset that ends up being considerably more expensive for their customers than if they had figured out a way to tap into existing available capacity.
+The decision to go with something new can often be traced to financial analysis or feasibility study.
+These show the new option is a good investment compared to tapping into existing resources they will not be able to control.
+We have dusted off many financial analyses that helped convince a community to build something new.
+We’ve found the justification was founded on flawed assumptions (see Myth 3 and 4).

 MYTH 3: Build it and they will come.

-Many rural water systems have been unpleasantly surprised by the number of new customers that connect once their plants are built, lines completed etc. Being very conservative about how many customers will sign on to a new water line may not make your financial projection look very good, but it will decrease your chances of being disappointed and having to scramble to find funds to pay off water loans once revenue does not appear.
+Many rural water systems have been unpleasantly surprised by the number of new customers that connect once their plants are built, lines completed, etc. Being very conservative about how many customers will sign on to a new water line may not make your financial projection look very good.
+It will decrease your chances of being disappointed and having to scramble to find funds to pay off water loans once revenue does not appear.

 MYTH 4: You can predict the future by looking at the past.

-The past has proven to be a poor predictor of the future in many aspects of water financial planning, including estimated water sales.
-As the price of water increases, water efficiency standards spread, and customer attitudes towards water change, the volume of water they can be counted on to purchase has also changed.
+The past has proven to be a poor predictor of the future in many aspects of water financial planning.
+This includes estimated water sales.
+As the price of water increases, water efficiency standards spread.
+Customer attitudes towards water change and the volume of water they can be counted on to purchase has also changed.
 New customers, particularly those in newer homes with more efficient fixtures, often use far less water than the average existing customers.
 In many parts of the country, residential customers that could be counted on to purchase 6,000 to 7,000 gallons per month are now using half of that amount.
 We see some of the lower average per capita water use figures in the country in small rural water systems with relatively high water costs.

 MYTH 5: Utilities need to have very sophisticated rate structures to achieve their goals.